Today, we’re sharing a quick and easy recipe for Raspberry Iced Coffee!

 Balancing Healthy Choices and Indulgent Ones

-Most of the time I’m making healthy choices on these afternoon breaks.
-I’ll have flavored water or green tea, hummus and veggies or a piece of fruit.
+Most of the time I make healthy choices during the afternoon breaks.
+I’ll have flavored water or green tea, hummus and veggies, or a piece of fruit.

-This ritual of taking an afternoon break with one of my favorite drinks feels like a total luxury.
-But it’s something I look forward to all the time now.
+This ritual of taking an afternoon break with one of my favorite drinks used to like a total luxury.

 Raspberry Iced Coffee Recipe: